 At a cost of approximately $1 billion, the I-74 Central Section Corridor project is the largest-ever to be let by the Iowa DOT.
 The corridor comprises dozens of new bridges, six reconfigured interchanges, widened and reconstructed interstate roadway, and several miles of local roadway improvements.

 The original suspension bridge—with a westbound structure completed in 1935 and an eastbound in 1960—was designed to support 48,000 vehicles per day.
 When construction began for the new crossing in 2017, average daily traffic counts surpassed 74,000; they are expected to hit 100,000 within the next 10 years.

-Benesch has played a significant role in this project since 2009, serving as Corridor-Wide Coordinator on behalf of the Iowa and Illinois DOTs and leading design plans for the extended Central Sections of the project, which included the substructures that support the twin arch superstructure (designed by Modjeski & Masters, who also designed the original suspension bridges) as well as the approach span superstructures and substructures at either end of the bridge.
+Benesch has played a significant role in this project since 2009, serving as corridor-wide design manager and engineer of record for many portions of the corridor on behalf of the Iowa and Illinois DOTs.
+Benesch led design plans for the extended Central Sections of the project, which included the substructures that support the twin arch superstructure (designed by Modjeski & Masters, who also designed the original suspension bridges) as well as the approach span superstructures and substructures at either end of the bridge.

 Benesch also provided lighting design and oversaw the subconsultant in charge of aesthetic lighting on the bridge.